SmallhillCZ/golemio-sdk/lib/sdk-vp/docs/JISV1InternalApi.md

 const configuration = new Configuration();
 const apiInstance = new JISV1InternalApi(configuration);

-let displayPeriodStart: string; //Start of the display period (optional) (default to undefined) let displayPeriodEnd: string; //End of the display period (optional) (default to undefined) let organizationNames: Array<string>; //List of organization names to filter events by. (optional) (default to undefined)
+let displayPeriodStart: string; //Sets the beginning of the query window; events are included in the response if any part of their display interval overlaps with the displayPeriodStart to displayPeriodEnd range. (optional) (default to undefined) let displayPeriodEnd: string; //Sets the end of the query window; events are included in the response if any part of their display interval overlaps with the displayPeriodStart to displayPeriodEnd range. (optional) (default to undefined) let organizationNames: Array<string>; //List of organization names to filter events by. (optional) (default to undefined)

 const { status, data } = await apiInstance.v1JisEventsCustomFormatGet(